The Night Strangler (film): Plot

-Berry uncovers further clues in an old interview with Mark Twain leading to a Dr. Richard Malcolm, a surgeon in the Union Army during the Civil War, who was one of the original staff at Seattle's Westside Mercy Hospital.
-Though the hospital is long gone, Kolchak goes to the clinic standing on the site, in the hope that it might still have the hospital's old records, but he finds something far more important just inside the front door: a painting of the clinic's founder, a Dr. Malcolm Richards, who is the spitting image of Richard Malcolm.
+Berry uncovers further clues in an interview with Mark Twain leading to a Dr. Richard Malcolm, a surgeon in the Union Army during the Civil War, who was one of the original staff at Seattle's Westside Mercy Hospital; the doctor claims to have found immortality with the help of blood.
+Though the hospital is long gone, Kolchak goes to the clinic standing on the site, in the hope that it might still have the hospital's old records.
+Inside the front door he finds a painting of the clinic's founder, Dr. Malcolm Richards, who is the spitting image of Richard Malcolm.
 Kolchak calls Berry to meet him there and proceeds to alter the painting to make the similarity more obvious.
 Berry is amazed, but the police are less than impressed, and Kolchak is arrested.

-Finally, Kolchak and Berry convince the police (and their boss) of the facts: that the killer really is practically immortal, and that he will kill again.
-But the story is once again suppressed.
+Finally, Kolchak and Berry convince the police (and their boss Vincenzo) that the killer really is practically immortal, and that he will kill again.

-Kolchak, working with helpful exotic dancer Louise (Jo Ann Pflug), enters into a race against time to stop the killer before he is able to complete the creation of his elixir and disappear for another 21 years.
-In the Seattle Underground under the old clinic, Kolchak has a face-to-face confrontation with Dr. Malcolm/Richards (Richard Anderson); the night strangler admits having first tried the elixir in 1868 and that he had hoped to spread the knowledge of immortality until he started aging in 1889 and his family also died (their mummified remains are kept near the doctor's laboratory).
-He intends to continue each 21-year cycle until he can make the process permanent.
-Before the night strangler can drink his sixth dose of elixir, Kolchak smashes the beaker.
-The night strangler tries to kill Kolchak but fails due to rapid aging; as the police burst into the room the aging killer commits suicide by throwing himself outside a high window.
-The film concludes with a once-again unemployed Kolchak bickering with Vincenzo and Louise as Carl drives the three of them to New York City.
+Kolchak and Louise Harper, a psychology student who works as an exotic dancer to make ends meet, want to stop the killer before he completes his elixir and disappears for another 21 years.
+In the Seattle Underground under the old clinic, Kolchak finds the preserved ruins of Westside Mercy Hospital and sends Louise to summon police.
+Kolchak finds the latest victim of the Night Strangler — an old tramp he had seen earlier during a tour of the Seattle Underground.
+Dr. Malcolm/Richards is alerted by Kolchak's stumbling.
+Malcolm admits having first tried the elixir in 1868 and that he hoped to spread the knowledge of immortality, but in 1889 he started aging and his family died in the 1889 Seattle Fire.
+He says he is working on making the elixir's effects permanent, but Kolchak thinks Malcolm is deluding himself and that he will continue the 21-year cycle indefinitely, so he smashes the elixir beaker.
+Malcolm starts strangling Kolchak, but without his elixir he begins rapidly aging to his true age of 147 years, which causes his hands to cramp up.
+Police burst into the room and witness Malcolm commit suicide by jumping through a high window.

+Vincenzo redacts the supernatural elements of Kolchak's story, leaving it to state that the killer was found but his identity is unknown.
+Kolchak argues with Vincenzo and storms out in a fury.
+To keep the incident under wraps, Vincenzo is fired and Louise is expelled.
+Once again unemployed, Kolchak bickers with Vincenzo and Louise as Kolchak drives the three of them to New York City.